 Throughout the conference attendees will have the opportunity to meet many fellow Nebraska HOSA members who share dreams of changing the world.
 Stand proudly and cheer your chapter, represent your school’s hard work at the state meetings, experience educational and leadership workshops, and for many attendees showcase your abilities in the Nebraska HOSA Competitive Events program.
 Get ready, prepare well, do your best, and make this an experience

 of a lifetime.

-This years State Leadership Conference will be virtual March 21st-23rd.
+This years State Leadership Conference will be in person March 27th-29th.

 - For all of the information on SLC please see the Conference Registration Guide